 3. Predictions at Other Defect Production Rates and Temperatures

-A significant temperature shift has been observed [REF] and proposed [REF] by a number of researchers, whereby the temperature of peak void swelling is seen to vary between ion and neutron irradiations.
+A significant temperature shift has been observed [your numbers 2 and 3, my 33, 35] and proposed [my 34] by a number of researchers, whereby the temperature of peak void swelling is seen to vary between ion and neutron irradiations, with the peak temperature increasing with increasing dpa rate..
 The largest factor which may be responsible is the dose rate, which determines the defect production terms relative to invariant sink strengths, neglecting the formation of defect clusters which act as sinks themselves.

+[33] N.H.
+Packan, K. Farrell, J. O. Steigler, "Correlation of neutron and heavy ion damage, Part 1, The influence of dose rate and injected helium on swelling in pure nickel", J. Nucl.
+Mater.
+78 (1978)143-155.

+[34] L. K. mansur, "Correlation of neutron and heavy ion damage, Part 2, The predicted temperature shift if swelling with changes in radiation dose rate" J. Nucl.
+Mater.
+78 (1978) 156-160.

+[35] M. Terasawa, M. Shimada, T. Kakuma, T. yukitoshi, K. Shiaishi, K. Uematsu, "The influence of metallurgical variables on void swelling in Type 316 stainless steel", in Proceedings of Radiation Effects in Breeder Reactor Structural Materials, Scottsdale AZ, 1977, AIME, 687-707.

 Figure 6.
 Plots showing void nucleation rate curves at a lower dose rate of at 723K, showing no second peak.
-Injected interstitials (red solid) do supress the void nucleation rate
+Injected interstitials (red solid) do suppress the void nucleation rate, however.

 Figure 6 shows plots of the void nucleation rate in a typical dose rate of found in a reactor, found by dividing the FP and II production files from Figure 1 by .
 At this lower dose rate, no shifting in the peak nucleation rate position is observed, due to the far lower defect creation driving force compared to fixed sink strengths and densities.

 Figure 7.
-Normalized void nucleation rate curve shapes for pure iron with injected interstitials, at temperatures ranging from 623K to 833K
+Normalized void nucleation rate curve shapes for pure iron with injected interstitials, at temperatures ranging from 623K to 833K As we discussed earlier you need some intermeduiate temperatures to show the shift from double to single peak with increasing temperature.

 The strength of the injected interstitial effect was also studied at different system temperatures, as summarized by the normalized void nucleation rate curves in Figure 7.
-Here the prevalence of the sub-surface peak becomes more and more apparent at lower and lower temperatures.
-This is because the injected interstitials, which reach a peak just past the location of highest damage, locally supress the vacancy concentration more as the temperature decreases, and therefore decrease the local vacancy supersaturation.
+Here the prevalence of the sub-surface peak becomes more and more apparent at lower temperatures.
+This is because the injected interstitials, which reach a peak just past the location of highest damage, locally suppress the vacancy concentration more as the temperature decreases, and therefore decrease the local vacancy supersaturation.
 The locations of both the sub-surface and near-peak-damage maxima all shift away from the free surface with increasing temperature.

 4. Discussion